adoptium/blog.adoptium.net/content/blog/secure-software-development/index.md

 (which maps to SSDF) and [SLSA](https://slsa.dev/) we found the SSDF publication to be suitably thorough and in many cases is more detailed than the alternatives we had looked at.
-This does not prevent us from aiming to attain particular compliance levels in specifications such as SLSA, but means that our primary focus will be on the items in the SSDF framework.
+This does not prevent us from aiming to attain particular compliance levels in specifications such as SLSA, and as is mentioned on the web site we already meet SLSA level 2, but it means that much of our effort will be on the items in the SSDF framework.

 ## What are we doing?

-As a starting point we are performing an analysis to determine where the Adoptium project, and Eclipse Temurin specifically to start with, is in terms of the points in the specifications.
+As a starting point we have been performing analysis to determine where the Adoptium project, and Eclipse Temurin specifically to start with, is in terms of the points in the specifications.
 Our process will be:

 1. Determine which items in the specification we believe we already adhere to
 2. Collate the information on each of the SSDF points to clarify where we currently stand relative to what is needed